reactjs/react.dev/content/blog/2017-11-28-fragments-in-react-v16.2.md

 Unfortunately, support for Babel 6.x is not available, and there are currently no plans to back-port.

-#### Typescript
+#### TypeScript

-For Typescript users, please upgrade to [version 2.6.2](https://github.com/Microsoft/TypeScript/releases/tag/v2.6.2).
+For TypeScript users, please upgrade to [version 2.6.2](https://github.com/Microsoft/TypeScript/releases/tag/v2.6.2).
 Note that this is important even if you are already on version 2.6.1, since support was added in 2.6.2.

 Upgrade to the latest with the command